book-openKey Concepts

 Controls the creativity of the Agent’s responses:

-• 100% → highly creative (good for brainstorming, marketing ideas).
+• 100% → Highly creative (ideal for brainstorming or marketing).

 Effort